 If a transcript is sent electronically, do not send a duplicate paper copy as this will cause delays for other applicants who are unable to send their transcripts electronically.

-Paper transcripts should be mailed to AMCAS along with an AMCAS Pre-barcoded Transcript Request.
-AMCAS has difficulties matching applications to official transcripts that are not accompanied by the AMCAS Pre-barcoded Transcript Request Form.
+Paper transcripts should be mailed to the AMCAS program along with an AMCAS Pre-barcoded Transcript Request.
+The AMCAS program has difficulties matching applications to official transcripts that are not accompanied by the AMCAS Pre-barcoded Transcript Request Form.
 This form ensures that your transcript is matched to your application and provides more efficient processing.
 Print the AMCAS Pre-barcoded Transcript Request Form from within your current application from the Main Menu.

 Mail paper transcripts to: